Angelito: Batang Ama: Plot

 Pinang becomes outraged of Rosalie's pregnancy after Angelito confides to her about the incident.
 They head to the Dimaano household to for a proper resolution only to be met with threats by Delfin and Rolan, who in turn violently assault Angelito.
 The ordeal ends when Rosalie defends Angelito just as Rolan is about to trash a rock at the latter's head while village watchmen arrive in response to the commotion.
-As a heavily-injured Angelito is hospitalized with a broken/dislocated left arm, Pinang the forbids any communication with Rosalie or the Dimaanos.
+As a heavily injured Angelito is hospitalized with a broken/dislocated left arm, Pinang the forbids any communication with Rosalie or the Dimaanos.

 Three days later, Delfin orders Rosalie not to attend classes due to her situation but Adel insists that Rosalie continues schooling and finish her studies as she is the running valedictorian, to which Delfin reluctantly agrees on the condition she never meets Angelito.
-At school, news of the Dimaano household fight spreads.
-Rosalie and Angelito take their respective examinations.
+At school, news of the Dimaano household fight spreads as Rosalie and Angelito take their respective examinations.
 After the examinations, the adviser of Angelito's section advises Rolan to avoid any wrongdoing as it would compromise the situation not only of his family but also Rosalie's.
-As Angelito tries to sort things out with Rosalie, his two friends, Boyet and Spongky warn him of Rolan's anger and that Rex has been closely monitoring Rolan himself since the ordeal.
+As Angelito tries to sort things out with Rosalie, his two friends, Boyet and Spongky warn him of Rolan's boiling rage and that Rex has been closely monitoring Rolan himself since the ordeal.
 Meanwhile, a confrontation between Rolan and a group of jocks talking about Rosalie's pregnancy erupts into a fight instigated by the former, causing Rex and an assistant principal to intervene; the latter ordering Rosalie to take Rolan home.

 During Angelito's road to recovery and after a slight altercation with Rolan, he learns that Rosalie's family is planning to move out of town.
 With the growing conflict between the Santoses and Dimaanos, Angelito and Rosalie eloped in a rural area.
 Their landlady, Aling Belen, served as a mother figure to them as they coped with early parenting.
 There, Angelito begins his search for a job and manages to land a position as a butcher and part-time janitor at a local slaughterhouse.

 Despite his hard work at the slaughterhouse, his earnings were insufficient for his new family.
 Several months later, Rosalie gives birth to their son named Angelito Dimaano-Santos Jr. or Junjun by nickname.
 There, Angelito struggles as a young father learning the ropes of raising a child to finding better jobs to provide for his son's needs.
 Eventually, he and Rosalie decided to return home after their son's birth.
 Both their families supported them financially and emotionally but the Dimaanos still expressed disapproval of Angelito although Adel tries hard to approve of and understand his hardships.
 Rosalie returns to school to complete her unfinished term of last year of basic education.